 Neal Carter Fingerpost Ridge and James Turner 12 Sept 1923

 We were now at the foot of the cliffs at the base of the peak.
-With some trouble owing to the extreme looseness of the rocks we climbed the cliffs to the east of the peak.
-From here we were ready for the final climb.
-The peak itself is a mass of jagged rock most of which is very loose and dangerous and I doubt whether it could be climbed from any other direction.
-An hour’s rock climbing took us to the summit arriving at 1:30pm.
+These cliffs run east and west from the base of the peak; on the west side they form a striking ridge of jagged rock surmounted by fantastic pinnacles.
+Owing to this peculiarity we called it “Finger-post Ridge” We had some trouble getting up the cliffs to the east of the peak owing to the extreme looseness of the rocks, but once on top, we were ready for the final climb.
+The peak is a mass of jagged rock, most of which is very loose and dangerous, and I doubt whether it could be climbed from any direction other than the east.
+An hour's rock-climbing took us to the summit, where we arrived at 1:30.
+The top itself was so small that it was hardly big enough for a cairn.
+On three sides the cliffs were very precipitous, while even the face up which we had come looked very steep from above.

 Charles Townsend James Turner Summit 12 Sept 1923